5 Stunning getaways near Hyderabad to explore on a weekend

 This natural wonder is spread across an area of 2 sq km and lies at the height of 1400 m above sea level.
 Another popular tourist destination is Dolphin’s Nose, a huge rocky hill, resembling the nose of a Dolphin providing a gorgeous view of the vast expansive sea.

 Distance from Hyderabad: 82 km, 2 hr drive from Hyderabad

 How to reach: Reach the Outer Ring road, follow the Chevella or Vikarabad road for 55 km.
 Then take the Vikarabad-Tandur road to reach Ananthagiri Hills.
-The roads along this route are smooth with a lot of twists and turn making it fun to drive with a self-drive car in Hyderabad
+The roads along this route are smooth with a lot of twists and turn to make it fun to drive with a self drive car in Hyderabad

 Top Attractions: Warangal Fort, Thousand Pillars Temple, Ramappa Temple, Ramappa Lake, Pakhal Lake, Kakatiya Musical Garden, Siddeshwara Temple, Eturnagaram Wildlife Sanctuary, Kakatiya Rock Garden.

 Famous Food joints:

 Manu Restaurant – This joint serving Indian and Asian cuisines, only serves Vegetarian food.
 The food is delectable and tasty.
 The staff is friendly, and the restaurant has a great ambiance.
 It is located on Jayaprakash Narayan Road, Girmajipet, Warangal.

 Green Park Biryani House – As the name suggest this restaurant is famous for its lip-smacking and tasty biryanis.
 The prices are reasonable.
 It is located along the Hyderabad Main Road, Subedari, Warangal, Choti Masjid, Opposite Censor Shopping Mall.